monosans/dwm/README.md

 ## Installation on Arch Linux and Arch Linux based distributions

-Available in the AUR as [dwm-monosans-git](https://aur.archlinux.org/packages/dwm-monosans-git/) Add `exec dwm` to your `.xinitrc` file.
+Available in the AUR as [dwm-monosans-git](https://aur.archlinux.org/packages/dwm-monosans-git) Don't forget to add `exec dwm` to your `.xinitrc` file.

 ## Installation on other distributions